yt-project/yt/doc/source/visualizing/plots.rst

     yt.SlicePlot(ds, 'z', 'density', center=[0.2, 0.3, 0.8],
                  width = (10,'kpc')).save()

+Note that, by default, :class:`~yt.visualization.plot_window.SlicePlot` shifts the coordinates on the axes such that the origin is at the center of the slice.
+To instead use the coordinates as defined in the dataset, use the optional argument: ``origin="native"``

+If supplied
-The plot center is relative to the simulation coordinate system.
-If supplied without units, the center is assumed by in code units.
+without units, the center is assumed by in code units.
 Optionally, you can supply 'c' or 'm' for the center.
 These two choices will center the plot on the center of the simulation box and the coordinate of the maximum density cell,